Easy Peach Puff Pastries Recipe For Baby and Toddler

 Serving suggestion

-An easy way to serve the peach puffs is with some Greek yogurt or as they are on their own as a sweet treat snack!
-You could serve with a little fresh fruit peach puree, which you can store in the freezer in an ice cube tray.
+You could serve the peach tarts with a little fresh fruit peach puree, which you can store in the freezer in an ice cube tray.
 This way your little one can have pureed peaches at any time once defrosted.
-They would be great with an overnight oats pot or chia seed pudding too for dipping.
-They are great on the go snacks too, and easily packed away in lunch boxes for older children.

 Several peach puff pastries for babies and toddlers served with dried strawberries